A love story.

 We understand that many of our earth loving customers are also vegans so we offer Vegan Leather labels for our vegan friends.
-However this isnt black and white as some of the production methods for vegan leather may not be gentle on the earth, so we do also offer a leather option which may be kinder to the environment.

 Our swing tags are made from recycled card.
 In fact we have designed these for you to keep and reuse as a Bookmark.
 Peel off the sticker (specially chosen for its ease of removal) and you have a beautiful memento of a young girls life you have personally changed.

 At Justice we know that a zip is not just a zip.
 We acknowledge that zips have a major impact on the environment and we are currently working with YKK, a leading manufacturer of fastening products.

 YKK has developed a Global Criteria of Compliance, based on a philosophy of the “Cycle of Goodness” and the ISO26000 guidelines, formulated to embody its contribution to a sustainable society through YKKs core business.